BattletechModders/SoldiersPiratesAssassinsMercs/README.md

 * ~~`MercFactionName` - string, should be same as the KEY; the faction Name.~~ deprecated, KEY should just be faction Name (from Faction.json), i.e Liao, KellHounds, EdCorbu, etc
 * `MercFactionFallbackTag` - primary fallback unit tag to use if the unit replacer cannot find a unit that matches the lance/unit selector tag for the chosen merc faction.
 If this also fails, generic FallbackUnitFactionTag below will be used.
 * `AppearanceWeight` - integer weight for this merc faction to be used for replacement (relative to other configured merc factions)
+* `RestrictionIsWhitelist` - bool, defines behavior of EmployerRestrictions for this faction
-* `EmployerBlacklist` - list, strings; "employer" blacklist for merc faction.
-I.e KellHounds will never replace (be hired) by Liao.
+* `EmployerRestrictions` - list, strings; whitelist/blacklist for "employer" for merc faction. behavior controlled by RestrictionIsWhitelist
 * `UnitRating` - integer MRB unit rating for the merc faction.
 Calculates based on a 13 point system, as MRB ratings are given as an A+ through D- scale.
 We've added an F for NotRated.
 Merc Units that are NotRated get a 1, D- gets 2, A+ gets 13.
 * `PersonalityAttributes` - list of PersonalityAttributes that will determine the "pool" of randomly generated dialogue pulled from the Dialogue.json